-The ICAV has appointed MontLake Management Limited as its management company.
+The ICAV has appointed Waystone Fund Management (IE) Limited as its management company.

 The ICAV is constituted as an umbrella fund insofar as the share capital of the ICAV is divided into different portfolios of assets that comprise of separate Sub-Funds.
-As of 31 December 2020, the Sub-Funds of the ICAV were ACM Eagle Growth Fund, Alantra Global Technology Fund which launched on 10 November 2020, Aureana New World Income Fund, Concise Short-Term High Yield Fund, Unison Equity Select Fund and Xingtai China Fund.
+As of 31 December 2021, the Sub-Funds of the ICAV were ACM Eagle Growth Fund, Alantra Global Technology Fund, Aureana New World Income Fund, Concise Short Term High Yield Fund, Unison Equity Select Fund and Xingtai China Fund.